-MES4000 - Theory, Methodology and Project Description in Middle East Studies
+MES4000 – Theory, Methodology and Project Description in Middle East- and South Asia Studies

-Note: There will be a compulsory over-night seminar at early in the semester.
+Note: There will be a compulsory over-night seminar at Granavolden Hotel on September 9th to 11th.
 More information to come.

 Participants will be allocated a research contact by the start of the semester, who will be their mentor throughout the whole course.

 - The basic steps of a research project.

 - Key theoretical perspectives used to explain various phenomena in Middle East studies or South Asia studies.